nus-cs2103/website-base/admin/project-grading.md

 **Evaluates:** How well you can system-test/acceptance-test a product

-**Based on:** bugs you found in the [Practical Exam]({{baseUrl}}/admin/project-deliverables.html#deliverable-practical-exam).
+**Based on:** bugs you found in the PE.
 In addition to functionality bugs, you get credit for reporting documentation bugs and feature flaws.

 <box>
 <include src="project-grading-bugs.md#bugCalculationNotes" />